 Before I knew how to save colors in Illustrator, it always took me ages to find colors for my design.
 And for sure, the copy and paste process was quite annoying as well.

-But once I created the color palette that I use for daily work, it’s been so convenient without having to change the CMYK or RGB color settings or using eyedropper tools every single time to change colors.
+But once I created the color palette that I use for daily work, it’s been so convenient without having to change the CMYK or RGB color settings or using the eyedropper tool every single time to change colors.

 Trust me, if you are working regularly with multiple companies, you’ll probably want to create and save their branding colors.
 Having them in your color Swatches will keep your work organized and save you tons of time copying and pasting.